 Author Guidelines

-The Journal of Behavioral Health Services and Research (JBHSR) covers the organization, financing, delivery, and outcomes of behavioral health services.
+The Journal of Behavioral Health Services and Research (JBHSR) is a quarterly, peer-reviewed, multidisciplinary journal that publishes articles on the organization, financing, delivery, and outcomes of behavioral health (including mental health, alcohol, and drug abuse) services.
+It is the official publication of the National Council for Behavioral Health (NCBH).
 Download a pdf of the guidelines.

 Submission of Manuscripts